TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 #### ke_stack_start

-Specifies the top of the stack.
-The bootloader must set the stack pointer to the top of the stack before transferring control to the entry point of the executable.
+Specifies the top of the stack in physical memory.

 #### ke_stack_size